As a responsible owner of a dachshund (or any pet dog), one of the steps in grooming is brushing his/her teeth.

 These are the main reasons why your mini Dachshund should have his teeth brushed everyday.
 Not only will you help to alleviate plaque and tartar build up, but you will help to keep your Dachshund’s breath fresh.
 After all, Dachshunds love to give kisses!

-When you are satisfied that your mini Dachshund is comfortable with having his teeth touched it’s time for the next step.
+When you are satisfied that your dog is comfortable with having his teeth touched it’s time for the next step.

 Brushing your Dachshund’s teeth

-Another thing is most of the pet toothpaste kits come with a ‘rubber finger’ brush.
-This is for dogs that do not like the ‘feel’ of the toothbrush.
+Some pet toothpaste kits come with a ‘rubber finger’ brush.
+This is for dogs that do not like the ‘feel’ of a toothbrush.
 Simply slip the finger brush over your finger, apply some toothpaste and brush away!

-Now, bear in mind, that dogs are not going to ‘spit out’ their toothpaste when you are done.
-They will, no doubt, swallow it.
+Now, bear in mind, that dogs are not going to ‘spit out’ their toothpaste when you are done (like you would yourself).
+Instead they will swallow the toothpaste.
 For this reason, never use human toothpaste on your dog!
 Canine toothpastes are designed to taste appealing as well as be edible (okay to swallow).

 How Often To Brush Your Dog’s Teeth?

-I suggest every day!
+I suggest every day, twice a day!
 Just like we do!

 Here’s a video brushing Sampson’s teeth: